 Welcome to my website!
 My name is Tori Avey.
-I am fascinated by the story behind the food– why we eat what we eat, how cultural foods have evolved, and how yesterday’s recipes can inspire us in the kitchen today.
+I’m a film and television producer, screenwriter, and food blogger.
+If you’ve found your way here, it’s probably because you love cooking.
+Me too!
+I am fascinated by the history of food and the stories behind our favorite recipes– why we eat what we eat, how cultural foods have evolved, and how yesterday’s recipes can inspire us in the kitchen today.

 In my twenties, cooking became a major focus of my life.
 I’d always been comfortable in the kitchen, but I wanted to be a great cook—a real “balabusta,” as they say in Yiddish.
 I was inspired by the exotic meals I’d cooked with my Grandma Lois, as well as the food my Israeli husband grew up with—the Middle Eastern Sephardic cuisine of his mom, and the Russian Ashkenazi cuisine of his dad.

 As I became more skilled in the kitchen, I began to collect vintage and historical cookbooks.
 It started as mere curiosity.
 I wanted to know how my Great Grandma Arnold made a pie from scratch, so I bought a cookbook published in 1908 from her home state, Nebraska.
 Then I started wondering about that pie’s journey… where does strawberry pie come from?
 What are the origins of pie?
 Did pie start sweet, or savory?
 I looked for historical cookbooks that could point me in the right direction—The Good Housekeeper by Sarah Josepha Hale (1841) led me to American Cookery by Amelia Simmons (1796), then back to The Art of Cookery Made Plain and Easy by Hannah Glasse (1747).
 The further back in time I went, the more questions I had.
 I became a food sleuth.
 Everything I cooked was a mystery, and I made it my mission to dig up the roots and origins of every dish I cooked.